sharpie7/BeebFpga_MiSTer/Readme.md

 An experiment in building a BBC Micro MiSTer core by using the [official core](https://github.com/MiSTer-devel/BBCMicro_MiSTer) harness with the updates in the [BeebFPGA](https://github.com/hoglet67/BeebFpga) emulation.
 The BeebFPGA is actively maintained and incorporates a range of improvements to the emulation over the official MiSTer Core.

+This core supports the original features of the MiSTer core:
+- BBC Model B and Master 128K.
+- Respective CPU per model for best compatibility: 6502 for B, 65C02 for Master 128K.
+- Optional co-processor module with 65C02.
+- Support Secondary SD card as well as images on Primary SD card.
+- Scandoubler with HQ2x for all modes.
+- Support analog joysticks.
+- Emulate joystick with mouse.

 This core also supports the following additional features:
 - MMFSv2 allowing SSD files stored on the secondary SD card to be accessed directly.
 - DFS support to access SSD files on both the BBC B and the Master 128
 - Music 5000 sound add-on

+## Installing and Using

 ## Filing Systems

+There are several filing systems supported, and this may seem confusing.
+As different options support different requirements it seems best to provide the flexibility.
+One complicating factor is that MiSTer can support two SD cards that are accessed via different means.
+The primary SD card (on the DE10 Nano) is accessed via the Hard Processor System and presents an API interface to the MiSTer core.
+The secondary SD card (on the MiSTer expansion) is directly connected to the MiSTer core.

+If I doubt I would start with MMFS v1.

 ### MMFS v1